-You listen to your furnace turn on and you’re expecting a cozy blast of warm air, but instead all you have is cool air blowing.
-That’s not what you want in the freezing weather!
+You hear your heating system kick on and you’re expecting a comfy blast of warm air, but instead all you have is cool air blowing.
+That’s no good in the freezing weather!

 There are a few reasons why your furnace could be giving off cold air.
-Peachtree Service Experts is here with a couple of them to help you detect the culprit.
+Peachtree Service Experts is here with a couple of them to help you detect the problem.

-The majority of air filters need to be changed once a month to avoid them from growing dirty and clogged.
-If your filters aren’t changed often enough, the dirty air filter may obstruct airflow into your heating equipment.
-If this happens, it can overheat your system, causing the equipment to stop heating as a safety precaution.
+Most air filters need to be changed once a month to avoid them from growing dirty and clogged.
+If your filters aren’t replaced often enough, the dirty air filter may obstruct airflow into your furnace.
+If this happens, it can overheat your furnace, causing the equipment to stop heating as a safety precaution.

-If your duct work contains leaks, connection problems, or was not designed properly, it could allow warm air from the heating equipment to seep out.
-This would not only cause your furnace to give off cold air, it could significantly run up your energy bills since your heating system is heating non-living space, and will have to work more to keep your home at the desired temperature.
+If your duct work has leaks, connection issues, or was designed incorrectly, it could allow warm air from the heating equipment to seep out.
+This would not only cause your heating system to give off cold air, it could significantly run up your heating bills since your heating system is heating non-living space, and will have to work more to keep your home at the desired temperature.

-There are several other reasons that your heating equipment could blow cold air.
+There are many other reasons that your heating equipment could blow cold air.
 Call Peachtree Service Experts today and we’ll send a professional to diagnose your malfunction and get your home warm and comfy again in no time.
-If you have yet to turn on your furnace but don’t want to get left in the cold, contact us about our fall promotion and learn how you can save money on a Precision tune-up.
+If you have yet to turn on your furnace but don’t want to get left in the cold, contact us about our fall promotion and find out how you can save money on a Precision tune-up.